cfrontin/WindSE/demo/documented/studies/powercurve_validation/writeup/power_curve_validation.md

 In this study, we will validate the power curve behavior in isolation and with multiple inline turbines.
 We consider the discretization dependence of the `WindSE` results, and the comparison of `WindSE` power estimates compared to other tools.

+## Tuning methodology

+Using the `IEA-3.4MW-130m` turbine, we run a validation study across

 ## Single turbine: discretization dependence

 In this section we compare the `WindSE` results to the canonical IEA 3.4MW 130m turbine's power curve that is an input to `FLORIS`.